jglick/snat-routing-demo/README.md

     @netc = '192.168.22'

-and then try to make ‘router’ convert those packets to `@netb`.
+and then try to edit `SCRIPT_ROUTER` to make ‘router’ convert those packets to `@netb`.
 If successful,

     curl -I http://192.168.22.11/